teaching-FEEC/dgm-2023.2/projetos/PVGEN/readme.md

 ![image info](./reports/figs/Results/HPO-UNICAMP.png)

-Figure 8: Hyperparameter Optimization Results
+Figure 8: Hyperparameter Optimization Results.
+[HPO LINK](https://wandb.ai/feec/Normalizing-Flows-Hyperparameter-Optimization)

 The following figure compares the generated and actual data for the corresponding period.
 It is important to note that the model used the hyperparameters defined by HPO.